SILamble/Unit-12-MySQL-Homework-Employee-Tracker/README.md

 ## MVP

-From the CLI the user can view the departments, roles and employees and is able to update employee roles.
+From the CLI the user can view and add departments, roles and employees and is able to update employee roles.

 ### Bonus

-The user can update the employees manager, view employees by their manager, delete roms and view combined salary per department.
+The user can update the employees manager, view employees by their manager, delete roles and view combined salary per department.

 ## Requirements